aloha666/Java2021/Antra Java.md

 ## Non-relational Databse

-does not use the tabular schema of rows and columns, Instead, it uses a storage model that isoptimized for specific requirements of the type of data being stored.
+does not use the tabular schema of rows and columns, Instead, it uses a storage model that is optimized for specific requirements of the type of data being stored.

 ### 1. Document data stores

 Two filelds:

 ​		○**key**
-​		○ **document**: form of JSON documents -> XML, YAML, JSON, BSON
+​		○ **document**: form of JSON documents -> XML, YAML, JSON, **BSON**

 代表：**MongoDB** , CouchDB